-Tobacco Effects on Men
+Tobacco Effects on Male Fertility

 Male fertility is also affected by tobacco use.
 Smoking damages blood vessels and affects blood flow.
 In some studies, this has been linked to erectile dysfunction and decreased sexual performance.
 Smoking can also cause chromosome damage and DNA fragmentation in sperm.
 This kind of damage reduces the rate of successful fertilization in assisted reproduction.
+This includes chewing tobacco.

 Health Effects of Tobacco Overall